espidev/ProtectionStones/README.md

 -----------

-    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions. protectionstones.unclaim - Allow players to unclaim their region. protectionstones.view - Allows players the use of /ps view command. protectionstones.info - Allows players use of /ps info command. protectionstones.hide - Allow players to hide their ProtectionStones block.
+    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions (block break). protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.view - Allows players the use of /ps view command. protectionstones.info - Allows players use of /ps info command. protectionstones.hide - Allow players to hide their ProtectionStones block.